 - Hyper-Efficient Devices: Assessing the Fuel Displacement Potential in Vermont of Plug-In Vehicles and Heat Pump Technology

 - A First Look at the Impact of Electric Vehicle Charging on the Electric Grid in The EV Project

 - Policy Priorities for Advancing the U.S. Electric Vehicle Market

 - Review of Utility Integrated Resource Plans and Electric Vehicle Load Forecasting

 - Vehicle-Grid Integration (VGI) Roadmap

-- Vermont Clean Cities Coalition's Plug-in Electric Vehicle Stakeholders Readiness Findings Report
+- Vermont Clean Cities Coalition's Plug-in Electric Vehicle (PEV) Stakeholders Readiness Findings Report

 The 2011 CEP recommends Vermont state agencies monitor advances in fuel cell electric vehicle technology.
 Vermont currently has no hydrogen fueling infrastructure.